Shemini (parashah): Leviticus chapter 10

-Josephus taught that Nadab and Abihu did not bring the sacrifices that Moses told them bring, but rather brought those that they used to offer before, and consequently they were burned to death.
+Josephus taught that Nadab and Abihu did not bring the sacrifices that Moses told them to bring but instead brought those that they used to offer before, and consequently, they were burned to death.

 Leviticus chapter 11

-Aristeas cited as a reason for dietary laws that they distinctly set Jews apart from other people.
+Aristeas cited as a reason for dietary laws that distinctly set Jews apart from other people.

-Professor Isaiah Gafni of Hebrew University of Jerusalem noted that in the Book of Tobit, the protagonist Tobit observed the dietary laws.
+Isaiah Gafni noted that in the Book of Tobit, the protagonist Tobit observed the dietary laws.

 In classical rabbinic interpretation

-The parashah is discussed in these rabbinic sources from the era of the Mishnah and the Talmud:
+The parashah is discussed in the Rabbinic literature from the era of the Mishnah and the Talmud:

 Leviticus chapter 9

-Rabbi Judah taught that the words of "And it came to pass on the eighth day," begin the second major topic of the book of Leviticus.
+Rabbi Judah taught that the words of Leviticus 9:1, "And it came to pass on the eighth day," begin the second major topic of the book of Leviticus.

-A Midrash taught that the account that begins with “And it came to pass on the eighth day,” should have appeared at the beginning of the Book of Leviticus (as it relates the Inauguration of the Tabernacle service), but that it appears where it does illustrates the proposition that the Torah does not follow a chronological order.
+A midrash taught that the account that begins with Leviticus 9:1, "And it came to pass on the eighth day," should have appeared at the beginning of the Book of Leviticus (as it recounts the "Inauguration of the Tabernacle service"), but that it appears where it does illustrates the proposition that the Torah does not follow a chronological order.

-Rabbi Levi (or others say Rabbi Jonathan or Rabbi Tanhuma in the name of Rabbi Hiyya the Elder and Rabbi Berekiah in Rabbi Eleazar's name) taught that a tradition was handed down from the Men of the Great Assembly that wherever Scripture uses the term "and it was" or "and it came to pass" (וַיְהִי, va-yehi), it indicates the approach of trouble (as וַיְהִי, va-yehi can be read as וַיי, הִי, vai, hi, "woe, sorrow").
-Thus, the first words of "And it came to pass (וַיְהִי, va-yehi) on the eighth day," presage that Nadab and Abihu died on that day.
+Rabbi Levi (or others say Rabbi Jonathan or Rabbi Tanḥuma in the name of Rabbi Ḥiyya the Elder and Rabbi Berekiah in Rabbi Eleazar's name) taught that a tradition was handed down from the Men of the Great Assembly that wherever Scripture uses the term "and it was" or "and it came to pass" (וַיְהִי, va-yehi), it indicates the approach of trouble (as וַיְהִי, va-yehi can be read as וַיי, הִי, vai, hi, "woe, sorrow").
+Thus, the first words of Leviticus 9:1, "And it came to pass (וַיְהִי, va-yehi) on the eighth day," presage that Nadab and Abihu died on that day.